EduardoZepeda/coffee-bytes-hugo/content/posts/django/full-text-search-y-busquedas-con-django-y-postgres/index.en.md

 Sometimes when we type we make a mistake in a letter, we can repeat it, omit it or change it for another one.
 That mistake can lead to a series of different results in a web search, or even no results at all.
 Maybe for a blog it does not represent a threat, but for an ecommerce it can mean the loss of a sale, and for those stores with a huge traffic, a successful text search, either using full text search or something more complex, in Django or another framework, can represent the difference between losses or huge profits.

-Django is a framework that abstracts most of the code you need to perform text searches in Postgres, so if you are thinking about a project that requires a search engine, using Django combined with Postgres is a combination to take into account another popular option to perform searches in Django is [Solr and Django-haystack](/en/django/full-text-search-and-searches-with-django-and-postgres/).

-If you are still hesitating about using Django, check my post where I explain [the advantages and disadvantages of Django]({{< ref path="/posts/django/por-que-deberias-usar-django-framework/index.md" lang="en" >}})

-If you already know how basic searches work and want to move on to more complex searches with trigrams visit my [trigrams and advanced searches with Django.]({{< ref path="/posts/django/trigramas-y-busquedas-avanzadas-con-django-y-postgres/index.md" lang="en" >}}) post.

 Let's start with the most basic searches.

 ## contains and icontains with Django and Postgres